rbous/512-flow/README.md

 This system allows nodes to share and request files with each other, chunked into 512-byte pieces for transfer.
 The project demonstrates how peers can broadcast their presence, discover other peers, and share files directly without a central server.

+> Demo video is linked at the bottom

 ## Features
 - File chunking into 512-byte pieces
 - Peer discovery using UDP broadcasting